Don't pre judge 9 holes !

 Basket on hole four was tucked away, make sure you know where it is when you throw.

 Other Thoughts: Went here on a whim going through town for business.
-End of day, so gave it a try.
-Glad we did, it's a hidden gem (like Broken Arrow, Ok) tucked away, you gotta look for it.
+End of day, so we gave it a try.
+Glad we did, it's a hidden gem (some small town have nice 9 hole courses) tucked away, you gotta look for it.
 Anytime I see 9 hole courses I check them out, I have found some really cool places tucked away.

 Great course with many obstacles.
 If your a beginner, lay up and save your discs, if your experienced you can really show off your skills at this course.